DannyCollinson/pytorch-focalloss/README.md

 ## Demo

 See below or check out `DEMO.ipynb` above for a demonstration of how the binary and multi-class focal losses work and compare to the standard cross entropy versions.

+There are also benchmarks available to run using `python ./benchmarking/benchmark_X.py` from the repository's root directory that can compare the run times and memory usage of the focal loss implementations compared to their standard counterparts.

 ```python